 Description: Basic principles of Alternating Current (AC) and Direct Current (DC) electricity.
 Examination of the structures and functions of AC and DC circuits including series, parallel and series-parallel circuits.
-Includes an overview of electric systems and their applications in the utility industry.
+Includes an overview of electric systems.

 ELT 102 - Power Electronic Fundamentals